-1.1 The Applicant
+1.1 The applicant

-The applicant is Danisco New Zealand Ltd (Danisco).
+The applicant is Novozymes Australia Pty Limited (Novozymes).

-1.2 The Application
+1.2 The application

-The applicant is seeking to amend the Australia New Zealand Food Standards Code (the Code) to permit the use of the enzyme alpha-amylase from genetically modified (GM) Bacillus licheniformis (B. licheniformis) as a processing aid.
-The alpha-amylase enzyme is produced by submerged fermentation of B. licheniformis carrying the alpha-amylase gene from Cytophaga species (sp.).
-The stated purpose is for use during the processing of brewed beverages, potable alcohol production and starch processing.
+The applicant is seeking to amend the Australia New Zealand Food Standards Code (the Code) to permit the use of the enzyme beta-amylase from genetically modified (GM) Bacillus licheniformis (B. licheniformis) as a processing aid.
+The beta-amylase enzyme is produced by B. licheniformis containing the beta-amylase gene from Priestia flexa (basionym Bacillus flexus).
+The beta-amylase gene donor named in the application is Bacillus flexus.
+FSANZ has assessed the taxonomy of the donor organism and determined the current legitimate name to be P. flexa based on a recent revision of the Bacillus genus (see Section 3.1.2 of the SD).
+FSANZ notified the applicant about the name change and they have accepted P. flexa as the name of the donor species.